Leschonander/SenateVideoScraper/README.md

 * Pandas
 * Requests

-To run the scraper, the main option is to run `MergeSenateVideoFiles.py` which will run all the scrapers for the committees and then merge them into a master CSV file.
+To run the scraper, the main method to get set up is to run `MergeSenateVideoFiles.py` which will run all the scrapers for the committees and then merge them into a master CSV file.